lmiller1990/vue-scroll-progress/README.md

 </script>
 ```

 I added a call to `updateCircle` in the `scroll` event listener's callback.
-I also remoe the event on `destroyed` to avoid a potential memory leak.
+I also remove the event listener on `destroyed` to avoid a potential memory leak.

 ## One Last Improvement - requestAnimationFrame

-We can add one last mini improvement - only call `getScrollPercentage` and `updateCircle` when the brower redrawns the screen, using `requestAnimationFrame`.
+We can add one last mini improvement - only call `getScrollPercentage` and `updateCircle` when the browser redraws the screen, using `requestAnimationFrame`.
 Update the code in `mounted`:

 ```ts
 window.addEventListener('scroll', () => {